Friday 17th November 2017

 By combing all of the team’s stadium capacity in the Championship, it will hold a total of 717,528 fans.
 Newcastle has the biggest stadium capacity in this league during the 201617 season, holding a total of 52,404 thousand supporters.
 The oldest stadium within the Championship is Preston North Ends Deepdale which has been in operation since 1874.
 The newest formed stadium within the league is Rotherhams New York Stadium which was built in 2012.

-The main coverage for the English Championship mainly comes from Sky, who have the right to broadcast 65 live games and also have live coverage of both legs of the play- off semi finals and final playoff games.
+The main coverage for the English Championship mainly comes from Sky.
+How many live championship football on tv games are shown each year?
+Sky now have the rights to broadcast 65 games and also have live coverage of both legs of the play- off semi finals and final playoff games.
 As a result of Sky coverage in terms of money for Championships clubs who aren’t receiving parachute payment from being relegated from Premier League, they can expect to receive about £5 million per season in solidarity payments, more than double from the previous deal.

 Recently a deal has been reached with the football league and channel 5 to show footage, including every single goal from all matches in the football league set-up.
 This deal was struck on May 2015.